Portland, Maine: Food history

 Since 1768, the Portland Farmers Market has been in operation.
 It was first established in the Town Hall that "served 136 families on the peninsula."

 Portland is where national Prohibition started.
 Portland mayor and temperance leader Neal Dow led Maine to ban alcohol sales in 1851.
 The law led to the Portland Rum Riot in 1855.
+In 1845, The Pleasure Boat was the earliest vegetarian publication in Maine.

 Canned corn was developed in Portland by the N. Winslow company.
 By 1852 the Winslow's Patent Hermetically Sealed Green Corn was a commercial success and the company became a world leader in the canning industry.
 An historic B&M Baked Beans canning plant built in 1913 operated on the waterfront until 2021 when it closed and production moved to the midwest.
 By late 2022, B&M customers were reporting that the baked beans were undercooked, crunchy, and tasted different.
 Customers speculated that the beans were no longer being baked.
 Some customers were hoarding B&M bean cans produced at the Portland plant.

-In 1845, The Pleasure Boat was the earliest vegetarian publication in Maine.
-In the 1970s and 1980s, The Hollow Reed was a notable vegetarian restaurant on Fore Street.

 In the early 20th century, a Little Italy neighborhood developed around India Street.
-The city's Amato's Italian delicatessen on India Street is reported to be the birthplace of the Italian sandwich, called "an Italian" by locals, which Amato's first served in 1902.
+The city's Amato's Italian delicatessen on India Street is reported to be the birthplace of the Maine Italian sandwich, called "an Italian" by locals, which Amato's first served in 1902.
 The Village Restaurant, an Italian restaurant in the city's East End, was in operation for 71 years, from 1936 to 2007.
-In 1949, Miccuci's Grocery Co. opened on India Street and remains in business.
+In 1949, Miccuci's Grocery Co., an Italian grocery store, opened on India Street and remains in business.

-In 2015, Marcy's Diner made international headlines following a spat between the then-cook-owner and a patron over the latter's screaming child.
+In the 1970s and 1980s, The Hollow Reed was a notable vegetarian restaurant on Fore Street cited for its influence on the city's restaurant culture.
+In 1979, The Great Lost Bear opened on Forest Avenue and was recognized for its large selection of draft craft beers.
+In 1982 DiMillo's on the Water opened in a former car ferry docked at Portland's Long Wharf.
+In 1988, the Gritty McDuff's brewpub was founded on Fore Street and is considered the first brewpub to open in Maine since Prohibition ended.
+In 1989, Marcy's Diner opened on Free Street, and in 2015 it made international headlines following a spat between the then-cook-owner and a patron over the latter's screaming child.

+In 1991, Becky's Diner opened on Commercial Street, after it got an exception to the city's zoning laws prohibiting non-fishery businesses on the waterfront, and has attracted famous patrons including Taylor Swift and president Bill Clinton.
+In 2007, the Green Elephant opened on Congress Street and received critical attention for the vegetarian menu.

+In 2024, ZU Bakery, located in the West End, won the James Beard award for Outstanding Bakery, and Atsuko Fujimoto, owner of Norimoto Bakery in Deering Center, won the James Beard award for Outstanding Pastry Chef or Baker.